We want our social media platforms to be a welcoming space where people feel comfortable to talk to us and each other.

 We believe people are entitled to share their views, and we won’t remove a post or block someone just because they say something negative.

-However, we will not tolerate posts, messages or comments which:
+But we will not tolerate posts, messages or comments which:

 - Contain hateful or discriminatory comments about things such as disability, race, religion, culture, sexual orientation, gender or identity